simon-donike/NIR-GAN/README.md

 ## Overview

 NIR-GAN is a project dedicated to predicting the Near-Infrared (NIR) band from RGB Sentinel-2 satellite imagery using a Generative Adversarial Network (GAN).
-The goal is to train a model that can generate an accurate synthetic NIR band, providing useful NIR information where only RGB data is available.
+The goal is to train a model that can generate an accurate synthetic NIR band, providing useful NIR information where only RGB data in the S2 spectral domain is available.

+## Use Case
+For example, in Super-Resolution datasets, high-resolution (HR) aerial imagery often serves as a reference for producing low-resolution (LR) images that mimic Sentinel-2 (S2) imagery.
+This process typically involves spectrally matching the HR aerial image to a corresponding S2 acquisition, followed by degradation to create the LR version.

+However, many aerial images, especially those available as open-source data, contain only RGB bands and lack the NIR band.
+This gap results in S2-like RGB images without a corresponding NIR channel, limiting their utility for vegetation analysis, water body delineation, and other applications that rely on NIR data.

+In this scenario, synthesizing the NIR band from RGB bands is crucial.
+By using a GAN to predict the NIR band, this approach enables the generation of a synthetic NIR channel, enriching RGB-only datasets to approximate S2 capabilities and expanding their applications in environmental monitoring, agricultural assessments, and urban studies.
+This approach thus leverages RGB-only imagery to unlock additional spectral insights, bridging data gaps in multispectral analysis.

 ## Project Objectives